brense/php-rest-module/README.md

 A `POST` request will be routed to the `create` method.
 If you supply an id on this route it will return an exception `Cannot create a resource with an existing resource ID`.

-A 'DELETE` request will be routed to the `delete` or the `deleteAll` method.
+A `DELETE` request will be routed to the `delete` or the `deleteAll` method.
 Again based on the existance of an id in the path.

 ### Example resource controller